-- (a) To take the minutes of each meeting. - (b) To prepare and distribute copies of such to the Committee members. - (c) To assist in the preparation of recommendations, including the final summary report of the year. - (d) To maintain a file of all actions taken by the Committee, including copies of all reports and recommendations.
+- 1) To take the minutes of each meeting. - 2) To prepare and distribute copies of such to the Committee members. - 3) To assist in the preparation of recommendations, including the final summary report of the year.

+4) To maintain a file of all actions taken by the Committee, including copies of all reports and recommendations.